-BPA is a hugely controversial and often hotly-debated toxic chemical among food-safety analysts.
-It's used to protect foods from contamination but trace levels leach into them.
+BPA is a hugely controversial toxic chemical that's often hotly debated among food-safety analysts.
+It's used to protect foods from contamination, but trace levels leach into the foods themselves.
 Despite public claims made by many food companies that they no longer use BPA-based plastics in the production of their cans and bottles, there's still no real way for consumers to tell whether the claims are true.
-This is troubling because consuming even tiny amounts of BPA has been shown to put us at risk for some very serious health issues.
-BPA exposure has been shown to be a precursor to thyroid and metabolism problems, fertility and irregular periods, adolescent mood swings, and even breast cancer.
-Although the FDA has since deemed that BPA is safe at the current levels occurring in foods, LaCroix was once again the subject of a 2019 lawsuit brought by a former employee alleging its parent company's false claims of its use of BPA-free cans.
-Per CBS News, National Beverage Corp. responded to the suit, maintaining that it had already converted to BPA-free can two years before the suit was filed, and cited the FDA's most recent findings.
+This is troubling because consuming even tiny amounts of BPA can put us at risk for some very serious health issues.
+BPA exposure has been shown to be a precursor to thyroid and metabolism problems, fertility problems and irregular periods, adolescent mood swings, and even breast cancer.
+Although the FDA has since deemed that BPA is safe at the current levels occurring in foods, LaCroix was once again the subject of a 2019 lawsuit brought by a former employee alleging its parent company's claims of using BPA-free cans were false.
+Per CBS News, National Beverage Corp. responded to the suit, maintaining that it had already converted to BPA-free cans two years before the suit was filed and citing the FDA's most recent findings.

 For what it's worth, says Brown, the state of California includes BPA on its Proposition 65 list of toxic chemicals known to cause cancer, birth defects, or other reproductive harm.
 And despite the FDA's claim to the contrary, Brown still feels BPA is unsafe and says, "It's not something I agree with."
 But it's ultimately up to us to make our own assessments.